jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 morals.
-Their counterattacks generally involve another variant of the "God is nonsense" variety, and having run through their crowd-pleasing repatory, they might eventually admit they believe ethics and moral reals are just sentimental nonsense, but the fact they are sentimental nonsense does not prevent their compliance, because of <reasons>.
+Their counterattacks generally involve another variant of the "God is nonsense" variety, and having run through their crowd-pleasing repatory, they might eventually admit they believe ethics and moral reals are just sentimental nonsense, but the fact they are sentimental nonsense does not prevent their compliance, because <reasons>.
 This does not bother me in the least; I'm quite happy for <reasons>, because the world would be a horrible place if materialists act like the animals they claim they are.
 But let's leave that aside for now, and grant the materialist that there is nothing